tomtor/ulp-i2c/README.md

 Example of ESP-32 ULP I2C application which reads a sensor (BMP-180) and wakes up the main processors after a significant change of the measured values.

+Note that the ULP is quite limited in program size and IO options.
+An alternative is to use an ATTiny as ULP processor, see https://github.com/tomtor/ESPTiny

 ## IDF requirements
 Tested on IDF 4.1 with CMake build system